 We need you to prove your identity to proceed with your application.
 This ensures that your data protection rights are upheld.

 The Credit Reporting Act 2013 and the Regulations provide the legal basis for the collection and processing of personal information, including PPSNs.
+The Central Bank of Ireland is also listed as a specified body in Schedule 5 of the Social Welfare Consolidation Act 2005 when carrying out its functions in relation to the Central Credit Register.
 The Central Bank of Ireland consulted with the Office of the Data Protection Commissioner in advance of publishing these Regulations as provided for in the Act.
 As with all personal information provided to the Central Credit Register when making a request this will be used to locate your credit report.

 No items found.